felipepenha/gurple/docs/preface/index.md

     * Purple Team: Steps to verify.

+You will have a better understanding of what **Threats** are in the [Threat, Vulnerability & Risk Frameworks](../threat_vulnerability_frameworks/index.md) chapter, primarily by studying the [C|P-RMM](https://cp-rmm.com) framework.

-But, what are all these colors?
-See the [Introduction](../introduction/index.md) for a detailed explanation.
+And, by the way, what's up with all these hat and team colors?
+Please, see the [Introduction](../introduction/index.md) for a detailed explanation.

 <br />